Discover How Much You Can Borrow:

 How does Personal Loan Payment Calculator Work?

 Different institutions would have a different personal loan calculator offered for you to use.
-It helps you to estimate the monthly repayment amount.
+A personal loan calculator helps you to estimate the monthly personal loan repayment amount.
 Most calculators would require you to enter the loan amount, term, and interest rate.
 If you are using a personal loan payment calculator from a bank, the interest rate would be pre-populated for you.

 How are Personal Loans Calculated?

-Loans can be calculated using a loan calculator.
+It can be calculated using a personal loan calculator.
 It will calculate the Effective Interest Rate (EIR) and the amount that is payable per month for a specified period.

-The amount payable per month depends on three things, the amount you want to borrow, the interest rate that the bank charges for your loan and the duration of your chosen term.
-To adjust the equated monthly installment, change the loan amount or the specified payment duration.
-Keep in my mind to not borrow money that is beyond your ability to repay every month.
+The amount payable per month depends on three things, the loan amount, the interest rate that the bank charges for your personal loan and the duration of your personal loan.
+To adjust the equated monthly installment, change the personal loan amount or the specified loan period.
+Keep in my mind to not get a personal loan that is beyond your ability to repay every month.

 Personal Loan Repayment in Singapore

 The borrower has to make a monthly repayment of a fixed personal loan.
-For flexible terms, the borrower has to repay at least the minimum payment that is stated in the offer letter.
+For flexible personal loans, the borrower has to repay at least the minimum payment that is stated in the offer letter.
 A late payment penalty will be charged if payment is not made within the predetermined time frame.
 The penalty amount may vary for different banks.
-You will also expect charges like processing and insurance fees for certain contracts.
+You will also expect charges like processing and insurance fees for certain loans.

 Do read the fine print before taking up any loan or signing any contract.